 The Registrar’s Office is at 59-63 George IV Bridge, Edinburgh.
 0131 529 2600.

-No photographs or videos are permitted during the wedding ceremony in the Church.
+No photographs or videos are permitted during the wedding ceremony in the Church, but the service can be livestreamed via the Church’s system.
 It has proved helpful to put this on the back of the order of service.
 Official photographers are invited to take photographs before the ceremony, during the signing of the Marriage Schedule in the Vestry after the ceremony, and as the bridal party leave through the Church and make their way to the main entrance.